byu-cs-236-classroom-templates/project-1/README.md

 ## Code Quality Tools

 The `ruff` and `mypy` tools are integrated into `vscode` with the extensions you installed from Project 0.
-The _Problems_ pane reports code smells from `ruff` and type errors from `mypy` on opened files and is helpful for correcting issues.
-These can all be run via command line in the root directory for the project as detailed in the [Project Requirements](#project-requirements).
+The _Problems_ pane reports both code "smells" from `ruff` and type errors from `mypy` on opened files and is helpful for correcting issues.
+(You can find the _Problems_ pane in VS Code by opening the intergrated terminal.
+Above the terminal, look for the `PROBLEMS` tab.)
+Both `ruff` and `mypy` can be run via command line in the root directory for the project as detailed in the [Project Requirements](#project-requirements).

 ## Submission and Grading

 The minimum standard for this project is **bucket 80**.
 That means that if all the tests pass in all buckets up to and including bucket 80, then the next project can be started safely.
 You can run each bucket from the testing pane or with `pytest` on the command line.
 Passing everything up to and including `test_passoff_80.py` is the minimum requirement to move on to the next project.

-The Project 1 submission:
+Submit Project 1 for grading by doing the following:

   * Commit your solution on the master branch
   * Push the commit to GitHub -- that should trigger the auto-grader
   * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 1_ to submit the following:
     1. Your GitHub ID and Project 1 URL for grading.
-    1. A short paragraph outlining how you prompted the AI to generate the code and how you determined the quality and correctness of that code.
+    1. A short paragraph outlining (a) how you prompted the AI to generate any code (if you used it) and (b) how you determined the quality and correctness of that code.
     1. A screen shot showing no issues with `mypy`, `ruff check`, and `ruff format`.
   * Confirm on the GitHub Actions pane that the pass-off tests passed, or alternatively, goto the Project 1 URL, find the green checkmark or red x, and click it to confirm the auto-grader score matches the pass-off results from your system.